The Novozymes Touch

 Beyond ensuring compliance with global minimum standards, Novozymes’ sites develop local social responsibility strategies.
 In 2010, Novozymes will launch a comprehensive global initiative targeting social performance.
 The initiative will further integrate social responsibility into day-to-day activities by rethinking approaches at sites, in regions, and in business units, as well as toward individual employees.

-To further expand the scope of sustainability and responsible sourcing in our supply chain, Novozymes has completed implementation of a comprehensive supplier performance management system in 2009.
+To further expand the scope of sustainability and human rights in our supply chain, Novozymes has implemented a comprehensive supplier performance management system in 2009.
 The system covers all aspects of our supplier performance management from initial approval of new suppliers to ongoing performance evaluation.
 The approach is based on an integrated set of evaluation criteria, including environmental, employee health and safety, human rights, and business ethics aspects.
 The system allows us to provide performance profiles on all significant suppliers to Novozymes, and to focus on the suppliers who pose the biggest risk.
 In 2009, 88% of total purchase spend was covered by the system.
 In 2010, action plans for noncompliant suppliers will be developed in order to improve performance.

 For related information on Novozymes’ approach to human and labor rights, please refer to Financial and sustainability discussion and Environmental, social, and knowledge data.